ENSpunks/LLC/README.md

 ## Abstract

 The law is hard to scale.
 It is easy to form 1 limited liability company ("LLC"), but 10?
 100?
 1000?
 How about 10000 LLCs?
-The Delaware fees alone would be $1.1M and then $3M in annual taxes.

 We make it as easy as minting an Ethereum Name Service ("ENS") subdomain to "mint" a tokenized Delaware LLC.